kapouer/matchdom/README.md

 ### The empty filter:str

-The empty filter, usually used as the last filter in an expression, sets current value to the `str` parameter, or to the empty string if none given.
+The empty filter, usually used as the last filter in an expression, unconditionally sets current value to the `str` parameter, or to the empty string if none given.

 ### or:str